ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 ## Transfer `cc-metric-store` checkpoints

 We are currently offering option to use cc-metric-store attached with cc-backend.
 Meaning both cc-backend and cc-metric-store share same configuration as well as they run on the same server.
 The checkpoints in your internal cc-metric-store resides in var directory of the cc-backend.
-If you choose to use cc-metric-store-internal as you metric store, then you can do the following to bring your old checkpoints from your external cc-metric-store:
+If you choose to use cc-metric-store-internal as your metric store, then you can do the following to bring your old checkpoints from your external cc-metric-store:

 Look out for "checkpoints" key in your CCMS and CCB config.json.

 ```json
 "checkpoints": {
   "interval": "12h",